nylas-samples/coding-with-cursor/README.md

 # Web Email Client: Read and Send Emails using Nylas Email API

-**⚠️ Warning: This repo is still in the alpha development stage and stability is not fully guaranteed yet**

 Explore working front-end and back-end sample code using an integration with Nylas.

 The sample applications redirect to the Nylas hosted authentication page.
 Once a user authenticates, it allows them to interact with the Nylas APIs from a web client.